Plan Your Visit

 From Old Overholt Whiskey to the birthplace of Henry Clay Frick, learn the fascinating history behind West Overton Village.

-After Henry’s death in 1813, his son Abraham, a master weaver who later became an elder in the Mennonite church, took over the farm and distillery.
-He and his wife, Maria Stauffer Overholt, lived permanently at West Overton.
-Over the next forty years, Abraham developed the agricultural village into an industrial enterprise centered around whiskey production.
-The village expanded to include the 1838 Overholt Homestead, the 1859 combined distillery and gristmill, several brick barns, a cooperage, shops, worker housing, and numerous outbuildings.
+After Henry Overholt’s death in 1813, his son Abraham, a master weaver who later became an elder in the Mennonite church, took over the farm and distillery.
+He and his wife, Maria (pronounced "ma-RYE-uh") Stauffer Overholt, lived permanently at West Overton.
+Over the next forty years, Abraham developed the family farm into an industrial enterprise centered around whiskey production.
+The farm expanded into a village that included the 1838 Overholt Homestead, the 1859 combined distillery and gristmill, several brick barns, a cooperage, shops, worker housing, and numerous outbuildings.
 Abraham demonstrated his business acumen by maximizing profits, investing wisely, reducing waste, and maintaining self-sufficiency.
-As the business grew, the Overholts emerged as managerial class with employees divided into skilled workers and laborers, the majority of whom rented housing from the company.
+As the business grew, the Overholts emerged as a managerial class with employees divided into skilled workers and laborers, the majority of whom rented housing from the company.

 After the deaths of Abraham and Maria in the early 1870s, several of their children and grandchildren lived on the property and managed the business.
 Like many Pennsylvania landowners in the late 19th century, the Overholts invested in coal mining and coke production.
 Abraham and Maria’s great nephew, Aaron S. R. Overholt, constructed sixty-four coke ovens along Felgars Run and added a rail line through the village in 1873.
 By the 1880s, the coal and coke operation was more profitable than the distillery.
 As the business diversified, so did the village.
 The Overholts hired immigrant workers from Sweden, Ireland, and Germany, as well as more Pennsylvania-born workers, to extract coal and process it into coke.
 The coking operation lasted until the early twentieth century, while coal mining continued in different capacities through the 1940s.